Student Handbook

 Step 4: Register

-To receive a PIN number that will allow you to register for classes, you are required to participate in START New Student Orientation, either in-person (when offered) or online (always offered); visit seattlecentral.edu/registration to learn more about this informative session.
+To receive a PIN number that will allow you to register for classes, you are required to participate in START New Student Orientation, either in-person or online; visit seattlecentral.edu/registration to learn more about this informative session.

 After completing START, you can choose to meet with an academic advisor before registering.

-Register for classes either online or by visiting the Enrollment Services office, Room BE1104, when the building is reopened.
+Register for classes either online or by visiting the Enrollment Services office, Room BE 1104.
 Seattle Central’s course listings for each quarter are posted exclusively online at MyCentral is now viewable on any mobile device, including smartphones and tablets.

 Step 5: Pay and Prepare